Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

 ## Description

 * The use case I have chosen involves providing a computer with this chatbot to patients in a hospital emergency room to give them a quick recommendation based on their symptoms and direct them to the appropriate service.
-* This chatbot can be used for other purposes by modifying the data source that serves as a reference for the questions.
-The LLM model can also be quantized according to the needs and computational capabilities of the machine.
+* This chatbot can be used for other purposes by modifying the data source used for retrieval to answer the questions.
+The LLM model can also be quantized and fine tuned according to the needs and computational capabilities of the machine.
-* This chatbot uses LangChain framework and Nvidia technologies (e.g. Nvidia AI Endpoints for Embeddings and Nvidia CUDA for inference)
+* This chatbot uses LangChain framework and Nvidia technologies (i.e. Nvidia AI Endpoints for Embeddings and Nvidia CUDA for inference)
-* This chatbot takes its context and responses by vector similarity search to give adequate responses (e.g.: quick recommendations and right medical department).
+* This chatbot takes its context and responses by vector similarity search to give adequate responses (e.g.: quick recommendations and right medical department) which are augmented with the informations carried by the model.

 ## Getting Started